 - Increase the intake of fresh fruits, and vegetables and also take nuts, gains, and peanut butter regularly.

 - Some Yoga Asana is mentioned which when practiced regularly cannot only help in reducing uric acid but prevent uric acid crystals from depositing in the joints, removing it, and help prevent a flare-up.
 These asanas are Ardha Matsyendrasana (The Spinal Twist Pose), Bhujangasana (The Cobra Pose), Dhanurasana (The Bow Pose), Halasana (The Plow Pose), Hastashirasana (The Hand to Head Pose), Januhastasana (The Hand to Knee Pose), Makarasana (The Crocodile Pose), Pavan mukhtasana (The Wind Relieving Pose), Pranayama (Breathing technique), etc.

-It is better to take Ayurvedic treatment of gout instead of using chemicals, and steroids.
+It is better to take Home Remedies For Gout instead of using chemicals, and steroids.
 Ayurveda contains many natural herbs that balance the aggravated doshas and eliminates the toxins from the deep tissues, and also improves the digestive system.

 After treating many patients of gout and clinical trials of all the products, Ayurveda Company “Deep Ayurveda” has made a ‘Gouty Arthritis Treatment Pack’, made by the team of an experienced Doctor.
 The pack contains pure and herbal products and is made according to the Ayurvedic guidelines.
 It contains a total of five products: Arthro herbal capsule, Livclear capsule, Virog tablet, Arthro ayurvedic joint pain oil, and Maharasnadi kwath.
-The Ayurvedic Treatment of Gout are free from any side effects and safe to use.
+The Home Remedies For Gout are free from any side effects and safe to use.